micmejia/bible-dump/NKJV/Acts/Acts 3.md

 But you denied the Holy One and the Just, and asked for a murderer to be granted to you,

 ###### 15
-and killed the [^b]Prince of life, whom God raised from the dead, of which we are witnesses.
+and killed the Prince of life, whom God raised from the dead, of which we are witnesses.

 ###### 16
 And His name, through faith in His name, has made this man strong, whom you see and know.
 Yes, the faith which _comes_ through Him has given him this perfect soundness in the presence of you all.